czepluch/blockchain-summerschool/README.md

 # List of prerequisites for the summer school

-In order to not waste a lot of the limited time we have during the week, here is a list of requirements that we would like for you as a participant to have installed prior to the summer school.
+In order to not waste a lot of the limited time we have during the week, here is a list of requirements that we would like for you, as a participant, to have installed prior to the summer school.

 For general help and support with the following steps prior to the start of the summer school, please join this [gitter channel](https://gitter.im/blockchain-summer-school/support) and ask your questions.